SWF-Lab/DappChef-Core-Contract/doc/test/ConsumeMsgTest.md

 # ConsumeMsgTest

 > The ConsumeMsg contract must be tested before any launching version.

-This test can be improved in the future.
+## Intro
+This test mainly focuses on sending one valid and one invalid data into `verifySignature`, which should return `true` and `false` respectively.

 ## Usage